-I am a Marie Skłodowska-Curie Actions Global Fellow at the Department of Computational Landscape Ecology (Helmholtz Centre for Environmental Research – UFZ) and the Institute for Resources, Environment, and Sustainability (University of British Columbia) as well as an honorary UBC Killam Postdoctoral Research Fellow at the School of Public Policy and Global Affairs (University of British Columbia).
+I am a Research Group Leader (Senior Scientist) at the Thünen Institute of Biodiversity, part of Germany’s Federal Research Institute for Rural Areas, Forestry and Fisheries.
+Before joining Thünen, I was an Assistant Professor in Sustainable Land Use at the Department of Environmental Geography, Vrije Universiteit Amsterdam (VU), a Marie Skłodowska-Curie Actions Global Fellow at the Department of Computational Landscape Ecology (Helmholtz Centre for Environmental Research – UFZ) and the Institute for Resources, Environment, and Sustainability (University of British Columbia) as well as an honorary UBC Killam Postdoctoral Research Fellow at the School of Public Policy and Global Affairs (University of British Columbia).

 In my free time, I enjoy spending time outdoors (football, hiking, skiing) or reading a good book while having a cup of coffee.